thycotic/ss-docs/reports/creating-and-editing-reports/index.md

 1. Click the **Reports** menu item.
 The Reports page appears, listing all the reports.

 1. Click the name of the report, which is a link.
-That report’s page appears.
+That report's page appears.

 1. Click the **Edit** button.
 The Report Edit page appears.
 See [Creating a Custom Report](#creating-a-custom-report) for details about the parameters.